 Recent studies suggest that only 30 percent of Americans claim to be comfortable seeking a second opinion after an initial medical diagnosis.
-At The Christmas Law Firm, our extensive representation of victims of medical malpractice has shown us that getting a second opinion can have a positive impact on your healthcare.
+At Christmas Injury Lawyers, our extensive representation of victims of medical malpractice has shown us that getting a second opinion can have a positive impact on your healthcare.

 Medical professionals misread tests now and again.
 Doctors can misunderstand patients when they are describing symptoms.
 A second opinion can help prevent a patient from having to undergo an unnecessary procedure due to misdiagnosis.
 The top reason given by people who don’t feel comfortable seeking a second opinion is a fear of offending their doctor.